gvwilson/thirdbit/src/fiction/santas/index.md

 neighbors, friends, enemies,[^enemies-dates]
 and the grateful, if somewhat perplexed, crew of a submarine: check.
-A photograph of two middle-aged women in red-and-white coats holding hands that Finner realized must have been the inspiration for the statue of Gran-Granna Tumbly and her wife: check.
+A photograph of two middle-aged women in red-and-white coats holding hands that must have been the inspiration for the statue of Gran-Granna Tumbly and her wife: check, although Finner noticed that there was an elf in the picture as well, standing somewhat awkwardly off to the side.

 [^enemies-dates]: Some of which had dates and locations written on them in neat, smug lettering.